Diodia virginiana L.

 Family - Rubiaceae

-Inflorescence - Single or double flowers from leaf axils.
+Inflorescence - Single or double flowers from most leaf axils.
 Flowers sessile.

 Flowering - June - September.